What is oil pulling + how to do it

-Even though it’s currently surging in popularity, oil pulling is a technique that has been around for thousands of years.
+Even though it’s currently seeing a resurgence in popularity, oil pulling is a technique that has been around for thousands of years.
 This ayurvedic practice involves swishing oil around in your mouth for up to 20 minutes in order to facilitate detoxification, healthy gums and teeth, and aid in digestion.
 The toxins and plaque are believed to adhere to the oil, and when you spit it out, all of the “ick” goes down the drain with it.
 It’s also believed to improve mouth muscular strength, balance hormones, improve arthritis symptoms, mood, and assist in preventing dementia.

-There are only a handful of studies regarding oil pulling, but it has been proven to reduce plaque, gingivitis and the total count of aerobic microorganisms in the plaque of study participants.
-It’s also proven to reduce halitosis, and I definitely notice that my breath smells fresh after oil pulling, especially when I wake up the next morning.
+There are only a handful of studies regarding oil pulling, but it has been shown to reduce plaque, gingivitis and the total count of aerobic microorganisms in the plaque of study participants.
+It can also reduce halitosis, and I definitely notice that my breath smells fresh after oil pulling, especially when I wake up the next morning.

 It feels great.
 My teeth always feel shiny and clean after oil pulling, and recently a friend asked why my teeth were so white.
 Even though the coffee and wine I drink stains them, I think it helps reduce the stains.
+(Baking soda helps, too!)

 It’s inexpensive.
 I’m always looking for holistic ways to improve my health, and feel like this one really has no risk in trying since I have coconut oil on hand.
 If it works, great, but if it doesn’t, it’s not going to break the bank.

 The evidence of the benefits of oil pulling is mostly anecdotal.
 Like I said, there are a handful of studies but it hasn’t been extensive.